The Way of the World: Characters

 The play is based on the two lovers Mirabell and Millamant (originally played by John Verbruggen and Anne Bracegirdle).
-In order for them to marry and receive Millamant's full dowry, Mirabell must receive the blessing of Millamant's aunt, Lady Wishfort.
+Mirabell is aware of the fact that in order for them to marry and receive Millamant's full dowry, Mirabell must receive the blessing of Millamant's aunt, Lady Wishfort.
 Unfortunately, Lady Wishfort is a very bitter lady who despises Mirabell and wants her own nephew, Sir Wilfull, to wed Millamant.
 Meanwhile, Lady Wishfort, a widow, wants to marry again and has her eyes on an uncle of Mirabell's, the wealthy Sir Rowland.

 Another character, Fainall, is having a secret affair with Mrs. Marwood, a friend of Lady Wishfort.
-Mrs. Fainall, who is Lady Wishfort's daughter, herself once had an affair with Mirabell and remains his friend.
+Mrs. Fainall, is also a widow, and before the events of the play was left a great fortune in the absence of her husband.
+She has a secret affair with Edward Mirabell, but ends it before getting engaged to Fainall.
+She is Lady Wishfort's daughter and once had an affair with Mirabell and remains his friend.
 In the meantime, Mirabell's servant Waitwell is married to Foible, Lady Wishfort's servant.
 Waitwell pretends to be Sir Rowland and, on Mirabell's command, tries to trick Lady Wishfort into a false engagement.